Particular/docs.particular.net/transports/index.md

  * [RabbitMQ](/transports/rabbitmq/)

-## Community maintained transports
+## Community-maintained transports

-There are several community maintained transports that can be seen in the full list of [extensions](/components#transports).
+There are several community-maintained transports that can be seen in the full list of [extensions](/components#transports).

 ## WebSphereMQ